pflanze/anysexpr/README.md

 # Any-sexpr

-This is an S-Expression parser and formatter with the following features:
+This is an S-Expression parser and formatter with the following goals:

 * Offering direct access to the tokenizer, `anysexpr::parse`, but also `anysexpr::read` to build an in-memory tree easily.